mgsouth/McCLIM/Extensions/fonts/README.md

 ### TODO

 * Implement fixed-font-width-p for zpb-ttf.
-* Make certain left/right bearings and text-bounding-rectangle are correct. text-bounding-rectangle and text-size are quite incorrect especially when we take multiline into account and align-x/align-y to center/bottom (not to mention toward-x/toward-y which are not implemented at all).
 * Rethink interface and make it play well with text-style protocol.

 ### Wish-list